SeniorIgor/Vegefoods/README.md

 # Vegefoods

 Vegefoods is an online shop for healthy foods, built with **React + Redux** on the frontend, and **Node.js + Express** + **MongoDB** on the backend.
-The app provides a full product catalog, user authentication, and an API for managing products and orders.
+The app provides a full product catalog, user authentication, a shopping cart, and an API for managing products and orders.

 **Live Demo:** https://vegefoods.herokuapp.com/